isomerpages/mlaw-psy/pages/Apply for Appointment.md

 ---
 <hr>
 <h3><strong>(a) Who needs to be appointed</strong></h3>
-<p>All psychiatrists who intend to provide expert evidence on a matter concerning
+<p>All psychiatrists who intend or wish to provide expert evidence on a matter
-psychiatry in criminal proceedings in Singapore must be appointed to the Panel of Psychiatrists (<strong>"Panel"</strong>).</p>
+concerning psychiatry in criminal proceedings in Singapore must be appointed to the Panel of Psychiatrists (<strong>"Panel"</strong>).</p>
 <p>Expert opinion provided by a psychiatrist who is not a member of the Panel
 will not be admissible as evidence, unless the transitional circumstances apply (see section C below).</p>